What is background data and how to restrict background data in Android

 Mobile data is reserved for the stuff of the Internet: surfing, social media, email, watching video and more.
 Check out our complete guide on mobile data to learn more.

-What is background data and foreground data?
+What about foreground data?

 There are two main types of data usage.
 Background data and foreground data.
 Foreground data means you’re actively using data in an app, you’re sending a tweet, you’re watching a Snapchat or you’re streaming a video.